Fresnel Map

-I utilised Fresnel’s circles as part of a novel mapping technique in which each ‘doughnut’ (or annuli) has the same area as the central circle.
-This visual technique, created in early 2020 during my doctoral research, is well-suited to addressing the Modifiable Areal Unit Problem (MAUP).
-More information can be found in my PhD thesis.
+The Fresnel Map is a novel equal-area thematic mapping technique in which data is aggregated and visualised to doughnut-shaped zones that have the same area as the central circle.
+Created in early 2020 during my doctoral research, more information about this mapping technique can be found in my PhD thesis.

 An open source R package, fmap, has been created to produce Fresnel Maps and is available on Github.